 Perhaps the most difficult musculoskeletal area to evaluate and treat is the low back.
 This area includes the lumbar spine, pelvis, hips and related muscles, joints and connective tissue.

-The best part is that most of these procedures only take about twenty to thirty seconds to perform.
-Fit them into your schedule as much as you can, but at least every thirty to forty five minutes when you are doing the type of work that brings on your pain.
-I would recommend doing them as well prior to bedtime and upon rising.
+The best part about the Bio-Structural Retraining Program is that most of these procedures only take about twenty to thirty seconds to perform.
+Fit them into your schedule as much as you can, but at least every thirty to forty five minutes when you are doing the type of work or movement that brings on your pain.
+I would recommend doing them prior to bedtime and upon rising.

 |Position of Pain||Procedure|

 |Sitting/driving/squatting||Psoas, Upper Quadricep, Bridge, Hamstring, Squat*, Modified Squat*|

 |Bending or leaning forward||Psoas, Hamstring, IT Band, Piriformis|